Chemical biology: Biological fluorescence

 Chemical biologists often study the functions of biological macromolecules using fluorescence techniques.
 The advantage of fluorescence versus other techniques resides in its high sensitivity, non-invasiveness, safe detection, and ability to modulate the fluorescence signal.
 In recent years, the discovery of green fluorescent protein (GFP) by Roger Y. Tsien and others, hybrid systems and quantum dots have enabled assessing protein location and function more precisely.
 Three main types of fluorophores are used: small organic dyes, green fluorescent proteins, and quantum dots.
 Small organic dyes usually are less than 1 kDa, and have been modified to increase photostability and brightness, and reduce self-quenching.
 Quantum dots have very sharp wavelengths, high molar absorptivity and quantum yield.
 Both organic dyes and quantum dyes do not have the ability to recognize the protein of interest without the aid of antibodies, hence they must use immunolabeling.
 Fluorescent proteins are genetically encoded and can be fused to your protein of interest.
 Another genetic tagging technique is the tetracysteine biarsenical system, which requires modification of the targeted sequence that includes four cysteines, which binds membrane-permeable biarsenical molecules, the green and the red dyes "FlAsH" and "ReAsH", with picomolar affinity.
 Both fluorescent proteins and biarsenical tetracysteine can be expressed in live cells, but present major limitations in ectopic expression and might cause a loss of function.

-Fluorescent techniques have been used assess a number of protein dynamics including protein tracking, conformational changes, protein–protein interactions, protein synthesis and turnover, and enzyme activity, among others.
+Fluorescent techniques have been used to assess a number of protein dynamics including protein tracking, conformational changes, protein–protein interactions, protein synthesis and turnover, and enzyme activity, among others.
 Three general approaches for measuring protein net redistribution and diffusion are single-particle tracking, correlation spectroscopy and photomarking methods.
 In single-particle tracking, the individual molecule must be both bright and sparse enough to be tracked from one video to the other.
 Correlation spectroscopy analyzes the intensity fluctuations resulting from migration of fluorescent objects into and out of a small volume at the focus of a laser.
 In photomarking, a fluorescent protein can be dequenched in a subcellular area with the use of intense local illumination and the fate of the marked molecule can be imaged directly.
 Michalet and coworkers used quantum dots for single-particle tracking using biotin-quantum dots in HeLa cells.
 One of the best ways to detect conformational changes in proteins is to label the protein of interest with two fluorophores within close proximity.
 FRET will respond to internal conformational changes result from reorientation of one fluorophore with respect to the other.
 One can also use fluorescence to visualize enzyme activity, typically by using a quenched activity-based proteomics (qABP).
 Covalent binding of a qABP to the active site of the targeted enzyme will provide direct evidence concerning if the enzyme is responsible for the signal upon release of the quencher and regain of fluorescence.